 For homeowners who wish to "sound-proof" their own home, the MAC offers Tips for Insulating Your Home against Aircraft Noise.
-Find it by clicking here.
+Find it here: macnoise.com/pdf/sound\mitigation\guide\2016.pdf

 The MAC began providing mitigation against aircraft noise in 1992.
 More than 15,000 homes and 19 schools have been mitigated thus far.
-The current program is scheduled to run until 2032.
+The current program is scheduled to run until 2023.

-To determine if your home is eligible for mitigation, visit our website here and click on "Do I Qualify?"
+To determine if your home is eligible for mitigation, visit macnoise.com and click on "Do I Qualify for Home Noise Mitigation?"